A Review on Deep Learning in UAV Remote Sensing: Deep Learning in UAV Imagery

 Single-tree detection and species classification by CNNs were also investigated in \citep{Ferreira2020} in which three types of palm-trees in the Amazon forest, considered important for its population and native communities, were mapped with this type of approach.
 Another example \citep{Hu2020} includes the implementation of a Deep Convolutional Generative Adversarial Network (DCGAN) to discriminate between health diseased pinus-trees in a heavily-dense forested park area.
 Another recent investigation \citep{Miyoshi2020} proposed a novel DL method to identify single-tree species in highly-dense areas with UAV- hyperspectral imagery.
 These and other scientific studies demonstrate how well DL-based methods can deal with such environments.

-Although the majority of approaches encountered at the databases for this category relate to tree-species mapping, UAV-acquired data was also used for other applications in these natural environments.
+Although the majority of approaches encountered at the databases of this category relate to tree-species mapping, UAV-acquired data were used for other applications in these natural environments.
 A recent study \citep{Zhang2020c} proposed a method based on semantic segmentation and scene-wise classification of plants in UAV-based imagery.
 The method bases itself on a CNN that classifies individual plants by increasing the image scale while integrating features learned from small scales.
 This approach is an important intake in multi-scale information fusion.
-Also related to vegetation identification, multiple CNNs architectures were investigated in \citep{Hamylton2020} to detect between plants and non-type of plants with UAV-based RGB images on an island achieving interesting performances.
+Also related to vegetation identification, multiple CNNs architectures were investigated in \citep{Hamylton2020} to detect between plants and non-type of plants with UAV-based RGB images achieving interesting performance.

 Another application aside from vegetation mapping involves wild-life identification.
-Animal monitoring in open-spaces and grasslands is also something that received attention as DL-based object detection and semantic segmentation methods are providing interesting outcomes.
+Animal monitoring in open spaces and grasslands is also something that received attention as DL-based object detection and semantic segmentation methods are providing interesting outcomes.
 A paper by \citep{Kellenberger2020} covers this topic and discusses, with practical examples, how CNNs may be used in conjunction with UAV-based images to recognize mammals in the African Savannah.
 This study relates the challenges related to this task and proposes a series of suggestions to overcome them, focusing mostly on imbalances in the labeled dataset.
 The identification of wild-life, also, was not only performed in terrestrial environments, but also in marine spaces, where a recent publication \citep{Gray2019} implemented a CNN-based semantic segmentation method to identify cetacean species, mainly blue, humpback, and minke whales, in the ocean.
-These studies not only demonstrate that such methods can be highly accurate at different tasks but also implies the potential of DL approaches with UAVs in the current literature.
+These studies not only demonstrate that such methods can be highly accurate at different tasks but also imply the potential of DL approaches for UAVs in the current literature.